">

 Working Session 3: 90-Day AI Action Plan Finalization

-Pairs finalize their action plan—whether launching something new or breaking through a barrier on work already underway.
-Identify Week 1 actions, governance approvals needed, and community support.
+Pairs finalize their action plan—whether that means launching something new or breaking through a barrier on work already underway.
+You'll identify Week 1 actions, governance approvals needed, potential obstacles and mitigation strategies, and the support you'll draw from this community.
+The plan advances your existing momentum, not someone else's starting line.
+Prepare to present your AI commitment to the full group.

 Closing: Your AI Leadership Journey Continues

-Introduction to Transformational Leadership Circles, the Fellows Program, and ongoing community resources.
-You're not leaving with a plan—you're joining a community.
+Introduction to Transformational Leadership Circles, the AI Convergence Fellows program, and ongoing community resources.
+You're not leaving with just a plan—you're joining a community that will support your AI transformation for years to come.
+Future convenings with different +1 partners to tackle new AI challenges.

 Closing Lunch and Departures